grafi-tt/sayhisort/README.md

 Remaining tasks are

-* refactor merge level management to a struct
-* test and fix it
+* test and fix MergeSortState
 * test and fix MergeOneLevel
 * test and fix the toplevel Sort routine